paulsimroth/realestate_escrow/README.md

 # Real Estate Escrow

 This project is a Marketplace for real estate NFTs.
-For this project I followed the YouTube tutorial by "Dapp University" You can fin it here: [YouTube](https://www.youtube.com/watch?v=eoQJ6nFZOcs&t=3681s) It also is my first introduction to hardhat and was made for familiarization with this development tool.
+For this project I followed the YouTube tutorial by "Dapp University".
+It also is my first introduction to hardhat and was made for familiarization with this development tool.
+You can find it here: [YouTube](https://www.youtube.com/watch?v=eoQJ6nFZOcs&t=3681s)

 ## Technology Stack & Tools